ut-ras/LM4F-Base-OpenOCD/README.md

     ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", MODE="0666", SYMLINK+="lm4f"
     ```
     this will link your ek-lm4f120 as /dev/lm4f and enable the make uart target, which requires screen

+StellarisWare:

+* compile StellarisWare as a library.
+* tell the makefile where the library is with the 'STELLARISWARE_LIBS' variable
+* tell the makefile where the header files are with the 'SELLARISWARE_INC' variable